xodio/xod/docs/tutorial/nodes-and-links/README.md

 ![LED on pin 13 and 12](./led-on-pin-13-and-12.fz.png)

-Place a new `digital-output` node.
+Place a new `digital-write` node.
 To do this, use the Project Browser sidebar.
-The `digital-output` node is available in the `xod/core` library.
+The `digital-write` node is available in the `xod/core` library.
 Hover the cursor over the item and click the (+).

 ![Project Browser](./project-browser.png)